 Temperatures of the post-glacial period (past 7000 years)

-AR5 did not include an assessment of large-scale temperature estimates for the MH, although it assigned high confidence to the long-term cooling trend over mid- to high-latitudes of the NH during the 5 kyr that preceded recent warming.
+The AR5 did not include an assessment of large-scale temperature estimates for the MH, although it assigned high confidence to the long-term cooling trend over mid- to high-latitudes of the Northern Hemisphere (NH) during the 5 kyr that preceded recent warming.
 For average annual NH temperatures, the period 1983–2012 was assessed as very likely the warmest 30-year period of the past 800 years (high confidence) and likely the warmest 30-year period of the past 1.4 kyr (medium confidence); the warm multi-decadal periods prior to the 20th century were unsynchronized across regions, in contrast to the warming since the mid-20th century (high confidence), although only sparse information was available from the SH.